aimms/language-reference/advanced-language-components/model-structure-and-modules/runtime-libraries-and-the-model-edit-functions.rst

 			display { mr1::P }
 		}

+This example illustrates that by specifying the prefix ``mrl`` the body of the procedure can reference the identifiers in that runtime library.

 .. rubric:: Example of creating an identifier

 In this example, a runtime procedure ``rp`` is created and its body